vasilyl1/readme-generator/Develop/README1.md

     SOFTWARE.

   ## Contributing
-  vasily
+  vl1

   ## Tests
-  try to launch the app several times - it will check the existing readme file.
-See the outcome file
+  try launching application several times and see how it handles error messages with the existing readme files.

   ## Questions